 Problem: It is accurate but not distinguish between TXOP and frame exchange sequence.

-frame exchange sequence: A successful transmission or a sequence of frames exchanged between two specific STAs which .
+frame exchange sequence: A successful transmission or a sequence of frames exchanged between two specific STAs which is protected by a Duration field.

 Problem: True, but a TXOP is a frame exchange sequence or a number of parallel frame exchange sequences in the case of MU transmissions.
 All protected.